Search for dark matter in association with an energetic photon in pp collisions at $\sqrt{s}$ = 13 TeV with the ATLAS detector: Interpretations

 To show the complementarity with DM direct detection searches, the contours in the $m_{\chi}$--$m_{\textrm{med}}$ plane obtained for a specific choice of mediator and couplings can be directly translated into bounds on the $\chi$--nucleon scattering cross section following the procedure described in Ref.~\cite{DM_DD}.
 Figure~\ref{fig:DM_DD_limits} (top left) shows the 90\% CL exclusion limits on the $\chi$--proton spin-dependent (SD) scattering cross section versus $m_{\chi}$ in the axial-vector model with couplings $g_{q}$ = 0.25, $g_{\chi}$ = 1 and $g_{\ell}$ = 0.
 In Figure~\ref{fig:DM_DD_limits} (top right), 90\% CL exclusion limits on the $\chi$--neutron SD scattering cross section versus $m_{\chi}$ are shown for the same model.
 A comparison with the results from direct DM searches~\cite{Picasso, XENON1T, CDM, LUX, PICO, PANDA} is also shown.
 The search probes complementary regions with respect to direct DM searches in the full parameter space, providing greater sensitivity for $m_{\chi}$ values below 440~\GeV\ for these models and parameter values.
 Figure~\ref{fig:DM_DD_limits} (bottom) shows the 90\% CL exclusion limits on the $\chi$--nucleon spin-independent (SI) scattering cross section versus $m_{\chi}$ for the vector model with couplings $g_{q}$ = 0.25, $g_{\chi}$ = 1 and $g_{\ell}$ = 0.
 With the exception of small $m_{\chi}$ masses, lower than about 3~\GeV, direct detection searches~\cite{XENON_ID, MIGD, PandaX_ID, DarkSide_ID} provide stronger limits for these models and parameter values.

-The results are also interpreted in terms of limits on the parameters of the ALP model described in Section~\ref{sec:MCSimulations}.
+The results are also interpreted in terms of limits on the parameters of the ALP model described in Section~\ref{sec:MCSimulations}, obtained for the first time using the full Run-2 dataset from events with a $\gam + \met$ final state.
 Figure~\ref{fig:alps_cwtil_vs_fa_wZinvLimit} shows the expected and observed limits at $95\%$ CL on the coefficient $\CW$ as a function of the effective scale $f_a$ for an ALP mass of 1~\MeV.
 The limits are obtained by using the cross section to rescale the result obtained for the point generated with $\CW = 1$, $f_a = 1$~\TeV\ and $m_a = 1$~\MeV.
 The limits on $\CW$ increase linearly with $f_a$.
 For $f_a = 1000$~\GeV\ the couplings $\CW > 0.12\,(0.13)$ are excluded according to the observed (expected) limit.
 The ALP model is an EFT and it becomes invalid for $\hat{s}$ > $f_a^2$ ($\hat{s}$ corresponds to the invariant mass-squared of the partonic collision).
 The validity of the limit is verified by applying a suppression factor $f_a^4/\hat{s}^2$ to the events outside of the region of validity; this truncation has an almost negligible impact for $f_a > 1000$~\GeV.
 The largest change in the limit is 1\% for $f_a$ = 1~\TeV, where the truncation impact is largest.

 Since the signal cross section and width depend on the ratio of the operator coefficient to the effective scale, the limit is also computed for $\CW$/$f_a$ as a function of ALP mass in the range from 1~\MeV\ to 1~\GeV, where the acceptance is constant.
 The result obtained for the observed (expected) upper limit is $\CW/f_a =1.2 \times10^{-4}$ $(1.3 \times 10^{-4})$~\GeV$^{-1}$, constant with the ALP mass in the considered range.
 This limit constrains the coupling of the ALP to the electroweak gauge bosons, $|g_{aZ\gamma}| < 0.51~\TeV^{-1}$ assuming $g_{a\gamma\gamma}=0$.
 In addition, using the relationship ~\cite{Brivio:2017ije}: